xiyuzhai/mathlib4-read/Mathlib/AlgebraicGeometry/Spec.typ

       naturality := fun {_ _} _ => by ext; rfl }
 ```

-*Natural Language:* A ring homomorphism $f: R \to S$ induces a morphism of sheafed spaces.
+*Natural Language:* A ring homomorphism $f: R -> S$ induces a morphism of sheafed spaces.
 The underlying map is the topological map defined earlier, and the sheaf morphism is given by the comap construction, which provides the appropriate maps between structure sheaves.

 == Functoriality Properties